at-cg/MMC/README.md

 MMC
 =
 MMC is a disk-based programm for counting (w,k)-minimizers from (possibly gzipped) FASTQ/FASTA files.
+This program has been built on top of [KMC3](https://github.com/refresh-bio).

 Installation
 =